 India is a remarkable country with some spectacular historical sites.
 It has amazing culture and delicious food.
 We met some wonderful people and had excellent service at hotels and restaurants.
 However, there are lots of challenges facing tourists.
 It doesn’t matter whether you stay at a five star hotel, or only eat at tourist restaurants, or have a car, driver and tour guide at your constant disposal, you can not avoid the challenges described above unless you never leave your hotel.
 And then, what’s the point of going in the first place?

-We all thoroughly enjoyed our trip for many reasons that I will write about at another time.
+We all thoroughly enjoyed our trip for many reasons that I have written about in the article Best Places To Visit In India: Four Reasons Why You Should Go.
 However, before deciding to go India, you need to determine whether the challenges described above will overwhelm or ruin your experience.
 If so, it might be better to wait until your children are older, or they have been exposed to other developing countries before you head to India.
 Even then, your trip will, more than likely, be unlike any trip that you have ever taken.